camieac/camieac.github.io/about.md

 # Education

-I graduated from Heriot-Watt University in June 2017 with an MEng in Computing and Electronics (Distinction).
+I graduated from Heriot-Watt University in June 2017 with an MEng in Computing and Electronics.
-I was awarded the IET Prize for outstanding acheivement.

 # Hobbies